spboehm/pulceo-docs/src/pulceo-node-agent.md

 #### TCP

-For TCP, PNA invokes the following command to start measuring by the client side: `/bin/iperf3 -c localhost -p 5001 -f m`.
-After successfull measuring the bandwidth (by default one measurement per second, 10 seconds in total), iPerf3 shows the following ouput:
+For TCP, PNA invokes the following command to start measuring by the client side: `/bin/iperf3 -c localhost -p 5001 -n 10 -f m`.
+After successfull measuring the bandwidth (by default one measurement per second, 10 measurements in total (the default is explicitly defined in the command above by the parameter `-n`)), iPerf3 shows the following ouput:

 On the server side: